gpestana/rdoc/README.md

 **Document editing**

 Changing the JSON document locally is triggered by calling `Change` method on the document object with the mutation data.
-The `change` method is immutable, so it returns a new object with the updated document.

 ```go
 c := []byte(`{"todo":{"done":["read book"],"buffered":[]}}`)